Skip to Content

 Related to consistent temperatures are sheltering hibiscus from the wind.

-To outdoor plants, the wind has the same effects as drafts do on indoor plants.
+The wind has the same effects on outdoor plants as drafts do on indoor plants.
 It causes temperature reductions in parts of the plant.

 If you’re noticing yellowing leaves on only one side of the plant, consider if it has sufficient shelter from the wind.
 It might just be too drafty.

-Spider mites, thrips, aphids, Japanese Beetles, whiteflies, and mealybugs are all sap-sucking insects that can make your plant act like it’s underwatered.
+Spider mites, thrips, aphids, Japanese Beetles, whiteflies, and mealybugs are all sap-sucking insects that can make your plant look underwatered.

-If you think you have your growing conditions in check for your hibiscus to thrive, inspect the leaves for insects.
+If you think your growing conditions are in check for your hibiscus to thrive, inspect the leaves for insects.

 Treating a pest infestation is the only way to help your hibiscus heal.